GilbertQue/Fabric/README.md

 **"Blog - Get All Entra ID Groups and Users and Licenses"** This gets all the Groups, Users and User licenses in your Tenant.

+**"Blog - Get All Fabric Items - Actual Pure Python"** This gets all the Fabric Items in your tenant using a Python ONLY notebook.